 Roy Kidd Stadium

-Eastern Kentucky University owns two national championships, 21 Ohio Valley Conference titles and 21 NCAA playoff appearances.
-Head coach Mark Elder has the program back on track to add to those numbers.
+With two national championships, 21 Ohio Valley Conference titles and 21 NCAA playoff appearances, the Eastern Kentucky University football program is accustomed to success.

 Shannon Morrison joined the EKU football program as co-defensive coordinator and defensive backs coach in January 2016.